Almost Forty Days

 The lines on my face are becoming deeper and more permanent now that I no longer compose my face for strangers.
 My face furrows as I stare at my phone, constantly staring, avoiding news, reading about Esther’s heart rate, up to 79 bpm from 70 yesterday, and peering beyond people’s well-composed photos of sourdough starter and tulips to see the mess in the background—the pillows cast off from couches, the capsized towers, the abandoned craft projects, the half-eaten snacks.

 Instagram is filled with the wild, cooped-up eyes of children who have been inside too long, been together too long, the hashtags of acquaintances barely keeping it together, the positive comments I add to my own staged photos, forcing optimism because I don’t want to remember the morning when the oven broke and I cried and cried until I had to stop because Jack grew scared.
 “We are going to still eat.
 We can still make food,” I said into his hair over and over.
-“We can use the barbecue.
-We will make Claire’s birthday cake on the barbecue!”
+“We can use the barbeque.
+We will make Clare’s birthday cake on the barbeque!”
 Can we?
 I don’t know.
-But if it doesn’t work, there is a Tupperware of tiny cupcakes I made for her daycare class months ago when I had extra cake batter and an oven that worked and daycare was still a thing.
+But if it doesn’t work, there is a Tupperware of tiny cupcakes I made for his daycare class months ago when I had extra cake batter and an oven that worked and daycare was still a thing.

 Adam and I try to teach the kids what whining sounds like, try to convince them that we can’t hear that pitch.
 They continue to whine because they are kids.
 We continue to pretend we can’t hear them because we are parents.